 1. Shop for homeowners insurance well in advance of your closing date

+It’s best to start shopping at least 30 days prior to closing on a home loan.
 Most mortgage lenders require proof of homeowners insurance — or a home insurance binder — at least three days out from your closing date, but it’s not uncommon for lenders to request policy documentation as early as 15 days prior to closing.

 Giving yourself a few extra weeks to shop around for coverage not only ensures you won’t delay your closing date, but it also gives you more time to evaluate and determine your coverage needs.
-Knowing exactly how much insurance you need on your home gives you a more accurate apples-to-apples quote comparison.
+Setting up your policy ahead of time can also earn you a generous policy discount.

-“It’s always a good idea to get ahead of shopping your home insurance,” says Fabio Faschi, property and casualty team lead here at Policygenius.
+“It’s always a good idea to get ahead of shopping your home insurance,” says Fabio Faschi, former property and casualty team lead at Policygenius.
 “As an incentive to think ahead, many insurers provide an early quote discount for those who set up their coverage around a week prior to its start date.”